Updated on May 25th, 2023

 Now that you have a solid understanding of the federal student loan portion of the “how do student loans work” question, it’s time to move on to private loans.

 Lenders set the rules on private loans they issue, so you want to shop around if you have to go this route.
 It is sometimes possible to find private student loans with lower interest rates than those offered by the government, but they typically require excellent credit to qualify.
 For most students with a limited (if any) credit history, that isn’t going to happen alone.
-The lender will probably need a cosigner, and the income and credit history and rating of that cosigner will have a strong impact on the rate assigned to the student loan borrowers themselves.
+The lender will probably need a cosigner, and the income, credit history, and credit rating of that cosigner will have a strong impact on the rate assigned to the student loan borrowers themselves.

-If your child can get all of their expenses handled with grants, scholarships, and federal student loans, it is often the better way to go in most cases.
-However, if these still leave your child short on the money they need, then private student loans are the next option.
+If your student can handle all of their expenses with grants, scholarships, and federal student loans, it is often the better way to go.
+However, private student loans are the next option if these still leave your student short on the money they need.

 Related Articles: